CDRH/datura/docs/README.md

 ## The Process

 Collections are added as sub repositories.
 They may contain data in the following formats: HTML, TEI P5, VRA, and CSV.
-The following output formats are supported: HTML, Solr XML, Elasticsearch (ES) JSON.
+The following output formats are supported: HTML, IIIF Presentation Manifest JSON, Solr XML, Elasticsearch (ES) JSON.

-The files are parsed and formatted into documents appropriate for Solr, Elasticsearch, and HTML snippets, and then these resulting documents are posted to the appropriate locations.
+The files are parsed and formatted into documents appropriate for Solr, IIIF, Elasticsearch, and HTML snippets, and then these resulting documents are posted to the appropriate locations.
 There are also several management scripts for creating indexes, managing the schemas, and deleting indexes.

 ## Documentation